atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 From the same to the same.

 It is not to be endured.
 I must speak or die; nothing can save me. -- This enchanting witch still continues in the same reserved style of behaviour. -- Yet, what can I say?
 I have no right to demand a reason for *her* carriage, without accounting for my own; and I am determined not to explain the meaning of my deportment, even to lady Charlotte.
 I must, therefore, be silent, be blind.
 Would to heaven I were deaf, dumb, anything rather than what I am.
 But why all this distress, you will say -- is she lost, is she gone, has she given herself to another? -- No -- there I take breath again -- She has not yet doomed me to absolute despair, by any such decisive proceeding against me: she has not even increased her civility to Evelyn; she behaves equally to us both, angel as she is; and, yet, I am miserable, because she has deprived me of all the sweet indulgencies I enjoyed before; indulgencies, which if they were ever allowable, might, certainly, be now admitted, as I never, knowingly or designedly, abused them.
 I am mad to come at the cause of this strange alteration in her. -- I *will* speak -- *will* ask her to explain her motives. -- I have made two or three attempts to gratify my pressing curiosity, but have always been interrupted, either by the breaking in of company upon us, or by her chilling coldness.
-She takes uncommon pains to avoid me; she is continually with Mrs. Mead -- What a strange, what an unnatural connexion!
+She takes uncommon pains to avoid me; she is continually with Mrs. Mead -- What a strange, what an unnatural connection!
 Surely the widow cannot have presumed to breathe a thought against me to her. -- If I had any suspicions of that nature, I would make her retract, or blow her to the devil.
 I must, therefore, come to an *eclair cissement*. -- The sooner the better. -- An intruder prevents me from going on.

 ---